Wait, Can You Drink While Taking Ozempic or Metformin?

-The American Diabetes Association notes that drinking alcohol can lower your blood glucose for up to 24 hours, and that low blood sugar can be exacerbated if you are taking diabetes meds like Ozempic or metformin.
+The American Diabetes Association notes that alcohol intake can lower your blood glucose for up to 24 hours, and that low blood sugar can be exacerbated if you are taking diabetes medications like Ozempic or metformin.

 In other words: If you’re taking these meds for diabetes, you really need to be cautious.

 That’s especially true for metformin users: According to the FDA, drinking while on this drug can impact the accumulation of lactic acid, a chemical your body produces when your cells break down carbohydrates for energy.

 “One of the more serious side effects of taking metformin is a buildup of lactic acid, which can damage your kidneys, lungs, heart and blood vessels at high levels,” explains Sudeep Singh, M.D., an internist with Apprize Medical in Miami, Florida.
 “Alcohol can also lead to a buildup of lactic acid, so the combination of the two can be very toxic especially if someone is not properly hydrated.”

 If you are taking Ozempic, you have a little more leeway to imbibe.